shopware/docs/concepts/commerce/catalog/README.md

 # Catalog

-In this section, we'll go through the structure that organises products, prices and everything related to maintaining a **product catalog** within the store.
+In this section, we will go through the structure that organizes products, prices and everything related to maintaining a **product catalog** within the store.

-First of all, we'll look into categories to find out what they're used for and how they work.

-{% page-ref page="categories.md" %}
+First, let us understand about products and how they are defined.